Colorful Festivals Celebrate Caribbean History and Culture

 Nearly 400 years ago, a slave ship packed with kidnapped natives of West Africa was either shipwrecked or

 commandeered by its cargo of slaves near the Eastern Caribbean island of St. Vincent.

 Accounts of what actually happened vary, but the West Africans who survived by all accounts became the ancestors of the people we know today as the Garifuna, or sometimes as Black Caribs, who populate the Caribbean coasts of Belize, Guatemala, Honduras, and Nicaragua.

 They settled in the Grenadines, but in 1763, the Treaty of Paris granted the British possession of the Grenadines, sparking conflicts with the Garifuna until the late 18th century when the West African natives were exiled to the small island of Roatan off the coast of Honduras.

 Roatan was too small to handle the influx, however, and by 1832 a deal was brokered allowing them to settle on the mainland of Honduras, Nicaragua, and Belize.

 But the British on the coasts there were not welcoming the former West Africans with open arms, and by some reports, more than once threatened to shoot them with arms.

 Nevertheless, the West African and Amerindian groups from St. Vincent Island, numbering from 2,500 to 5,000 persons at the time, grew to 65,000 Black Caribs by 1981, living in dozens of coastal fishing villages from Dangriga, Belize, to LaFe, Nicaragua.

-This diaspora of West Africans resulted in a rich assimilation of African, Caribbean and Amerindian cultures in the Caribbean.
+This diaspora of West Africans resulted in rich assimilation of African, Caribbean, and Amerindian cultures in the Caribbean.